sarahsavage/brightwheel_ae_assignment/README.md

 # Overall Approach:
 - Project folder structure aligned as closely as possible to dbt best practices.
 Intermediate models and specific marts not applicable to the current assignment but could be scaled up at a later date
+- Did my best to format sql in Redshift-compatible syntax.
+My current database is Snowflake.
 - Uploaded csv files into seed folder.
 Assuming these would be extracted directly from the source system (i.e. Salesforce) and therefore would be in a 'sources' folder in real project
 - Staging and seed models would not be accessible to business-end users.
 Assuming role-based schema permission granting is available in the given warehouse
 - Leads folder would eventually house additional models for lead reporting, likely as one of the marts along with additional marts (customers, s